 Do you have any other recycling questions you’d like us to answer?
 Leave a comment below!

-Sam Landa is PR Manager for 1-800-GOT-JUNK?.
+Sam Landa edits the 1-800-GOT-JUNK? blog and is Content Manager and social media manager at 1-800-GOT-JUNK?.
 She has a Bachelor’s degree in Environment & Sustainability, and in her spare time, she enjoys playing live music and writing.
 Connect with Sam on Google+ or LinkedIn.